scacchig/Synergy-Chess/README.md

 .7 - last step: open the GUI Arena 3.5.1 and install the goratschinLauncher.bat file as a new chess engine and then on the Engine menu, Manage enable the UCI function and not Autodetecd.
 If you don't see the .bat file, just enable viewing of all files.

-.8 - Have fun con Synergy-Chess
+.8 - Have fun with Synergy-Chess